elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 winsrv1 ansible_host=192.168.142.150
 ===
 ```

-Sensitive credentials like ansible_password are referenced via Ansible Vault.
+Sensitive credentials like `ansible_password` are referenced via Ansible Vault.

 This ensures no plain passwords are stored in the inventory.

 ## Handling Vault Password: Create, Use, and Secure

 This project uses Ansible Vault to protect sensitive data and credentials.
-Follow these practical steps to create a vault password file, configure ansible.cfg, and run playbooks safely.
+Follow these practical steps to create a vault password file, configure `ansible.cfg`, and run playbooks safely.

-Step 1: Create a Vault Password File
+### Step 1: Create a Vault Password File
-### Create a file containing only the vault password (replace <your-password>)
+Create a file containing only the vault password (replace `<your-password>`):

 ```
 echo '<your-password>' > /home/ansible1/windows-servers/.vault_pass.txt
 ```
+#### Restrict File Permissions

-### Restrict file permissions so only the Ansible user can read it
+Restrict file permissions so only the Ansible user can read it:

 ```
 chmod 600 /home/ansible1/windows-servers/.vault_pass.txt
 ```

-Step 2: Configure Ansible to Use the Vault Password File
+### Step 2: Configure Ansible to Use the Vault Password File

+Update your `ansible.cfg` to reference the vault password file.
+This ensures that playbooks can be run without manually entering the vault password each time.

-In your project’s ansible.cfg (or create one inside windows-servers), add:
+In your project’s ansible.cfg (or create one inside `windows-servers`), add:

 ```
 nano /home/ansible1/windows-servers/ansible.cfg
 ===